Alike | Definition, Meaning & Examples

 Alike is an adjective meaning “similar” and an adverb meaning “in a similar way.”
 The meaning of the word can vary in degree depending on the context—from saying two things are exactly the same to saying that they merely have something in common.

 Look-alike is a noun referring to a person or thing that looks like someone or something else.
 It can also be used as an adjective when it occurs before a noun.
-The plural form of look-alike is look-alikes.
+The plural noun is look-alikes.
 In UK English, it’s more commonly written without a hyphen: lookalike, lookalikes.

 Note that only the noun is hyphenated or written as one word; the words should not be joined when using “look alike” as a verb: “They’re brothers, but they don’t look alike.”